 I just got done rehearsing Beyond the Chariots for my performance tomorrow at The Revolution School of Worship and Technology in St. Louis (on the campus of Destiny Church).
 It was a bit of a dress rehearsal since some people who won't be here tomorrow watched.
 One of them was Judah Davis, pictured here (son of Mike and Amanda, teachers at the school).
 When I was done Judah walked right up onto the stage and ran in place as he'd seen me do.
 We tried to capture an image of it but when a camera comes out he knows he's supposed to sit down and be still.
 You'll just have to imagine: da dum da dee da da...

-Critically acclaimed actor Rich Swingle’s play takes up where the Oscar-winning (four, including Best Picture, 1981) movie, Chariots of Fire, leaves off.
+Critically acclaimed actor Rich Swingle’s play takes up where the four-time Oscar-winning movie, Chariots of Fire, leaves off.
 In dramatic style, he chronicles the incredible adventures of 1924 Olympic Gold medal runner Eric Liddell in war-torn China.
 Swingle performed the play in Hong Kong, where Dr. James Hudson Taylor, III, saw it.
 As a boy Taylor was with Liddell in the Japanese concentration camp featured in the play.
 Taylor called the performance, "authentic, moving, thought provoking!"

 Swingle has also performed the play Off-Broadway, in LA, Toronto (for Liddell's family), Malaysia, the Philippines, Taiwan, during the Olympics in Beijing, Vancouver, London, and during the Youth Olympics in Singapore.

 Don't miss it now that it's coming to you!